 Hearing Loss: A Common Problem for Older Adults

 Hearing loss is a common problem caused by noise, aging, disease, and heredity.
-People with hearing loss may find it hard to have a conversation with friends and family.
+People with hearing loss may find it hard to have conversations with friends and family.
 They may also have trouble understanding a doctor’s advice, responding to warnings, and hearing doorbells and alarms.

 Hearing problems that are ignored or untreated can get worse.
 If you have a hearing problem, see your doctor.
 Hearing aids, special training, certain medicines, and surgery are some of the treatments that can help.

-Some people have a hearing problem without realizing it.
+Some people have a hearing problem and don’t realize it.
 You should see your doctor if you: